Star Wars: Shadows of the Empire (video game)

-Star Wars: Shadows of the Empire is a 1996 video game developed by LucasArts and published by Nintendo for the Nintendo 64.
+Star Wars: Shadows of the Empire is a 1996 action video game developed by LucasArts and published by Nintendo for the Nintendo 64.
 It is primarily a third-person shooter, with multiple types of vehicular combat and third-person shooting sequences.
 A version for Windows was released by LucasArts in 1997.

 The player controls the mercenary Dash Rendar to help Luke Skywalker and rescue Princess Leia from Prince Xizor.
 It is part of the Star Wars: Shadows of the Empire multimedia project and takes place between The Empire Strikes Back and Return of the Jedi.
 Tracks from the multimedia project's soundtrack are in the musical score.
-The game received mixed reviews from critics.
-Shadows of the Empire was the third-best-selling Nintendo 64 game for 1997, with more than one million copies sold.
+The game received mixed reviews from critics and was the third-best-selling Nintendo 64 game for 1997, with more than one million copies sold.

 Gameplay

 Protagonist Dash Rendar rides a swoop bike in a high-speed chase sequence.

 Star Wars: Shadows of the Empire plays primarily as a third-person shooter.
 Players control the protagonist, Dash Rendar.
 His blaster pistol recharges after each shot, and he can pick up additional powerups for the gun.
 In later levels, Rendar acquires a jetpack to traverse larger gaps.
 The jetpack can also be used underwater in the sewer level.
 He has limited health, which can be replenished with health packs located throughout the game.
 The player is given a finite amount of lives to complete the game.
 Additional lives can be acquired, however if the player runs out of lives a game over sequence occurs.
 Each level is timed and challenge points are awarded for performing specific actions or finding hidden tokens, to unlock rewards.

 The game features other non-shooter elements.
 In the opening level, Rendar pilots a snowspeeder in defense of the Rebel base on Hoth.
-Rendar controls the turret of his ship, the Outrider, in 360 degree space battles to destroy a specific number of enemy ships.
+Rendar controls the turret of his ship, the Outrider, in 360-degree space battles to destroy a specific number of enemy ships.
 In other space sequences, he pilots the ship, destroying targets with its forward cannons.
 In one sequence, Rendar makes a high-speed chase on swoop bikes, controlling the swoop and attack to eliminate an enemy gang.